10degrees/gravity-forms-not-live-chat/README.md

 # tend-not-live-chat
 Looks like a live chat, smells like a live chat, is not live chat.
 Why?
-Because.
+Because customers.

 Currently requires a Gravity Form.
 Media query is hard-coded.